David Bey

-David Bey (March 11, 1957 – September 13, 2017) was a heavyweight boxer who held the USBA title.
+David Bey (March 11, 1957 – September 13, 2017) was an American heavyweight boxer who held the USBA title.
 He unsuccessfully challenged Larry Holmes for the heavyweight title in 1985.

 Bey was an outstanding amateur boxer who had taken up the sport to lose weight and eventually competed on the U.S. All Army Boxing Team.
 He made his professional debut in 1981, defeating future undisputed world heavyweight champion James "Buster" Douglas by a second-round knockout.
 He built up a record of 14–0, becoming the first man to stop the durable veteran contender George Chaplin (TKO4) as well as defeating future WBA heavyweight champion Greg Page (W12) to capture the United States Boxing Association heavyweight championship.